CharlieInRain/docs-site/docs/wallets/tutorial/ledger-nano-s-usage-guide.md

 For your security, please read the information displayed in the following popup and confirm that the address shown on your Ledger device matches the one shown on-screen.<br/>
 Press the right button on your device to confirm that the address matches (You must do this to continue).

-## How to send Binance Chain crypto assets
+## How to send BNB Beacon Chain crypto assets

 Confirming a trade on a Ledger Wallet: